 Calculating your size

-How to find out your bra cup size?
+How to find your bra cup size?

 - 21 cm difference = Cup E : The bust size generous requires special attention.
 Theunderwire and the straps must be wide enough.